denilsonsa/bizhawk-lua-scripts/ZForms/README.md

 > An exception of type 'System.InvalidCastException' occurred in mscorlib.dll but was not handled in user code

 If anyone wants to lift this limitation in BizHawk, look for [`SetProperty()` method in `EmuLuaLibrary.forms.cs`](https://github.com/TASVideos/BizHawk/blob/64126fbad/BizHawk.Client.EmuHawk/tools/Lua/Libraries/EmuLuaLibrary.Forms.cs#L489), also look at `demo_property_types.lua`.
+Not all of these properties are extremely useful, though.